dotnet/docs/docs/csharp/pattern-matching.md

 [!code-csharp[NullCase](../../samples/csharp/PatternMatching/GeometricUtilities.cs#10_NullCase "Add null case")]

-The special behavior for the `null` pattern is interesting because the constant `null` does not have a type, but can be converted to any reference type or nullable type.
-The value `null` does not match any type pattern, regardless of the compile time type of the variable.
-There are no null checks in any of the case blocks of the samples above.
-They would not be
+The special behavior for the `null` pattern is interesting because the constant `null` in the pattern does not have a type but can be converted to any reference type or nullable type.
+Rather than convert a `null` to any type, the language defines that a `null` value will not match any type pattern, regardless of the compile-time type of the variable.
+This behavior makes the new `switch` based type pattern consistent with the `is` statement: `is` statements always return `false` when the value being checked is `null`.
-necessary: matching the type pattern guarantees a non null value.

-This special case makes the new `switch` based type pattern consistent with the `is` statement: `is` statements always returned `false` when the value being checked was `null`.
 It's also simpler: once you have checked the type, you don't need an additional null check.
+You can see that from the fact that there are no null checks in any of the case blocks of the samples above: they are not necessary, since matching the type pattern guarantees a non-null value.

 ## Conclusions